lucacivale/Maui.BottomSheet/README.md

 # XAML usage

-In order to make use of the sheet within XAML you can use this namespace:
+In order to make use of sheet within XAML you can use this namespace:

 'xmlns:bottomsheet="clr-namespace:Maui.BottomSheet;assembly=Maui.BottomSheet"'

-The `BottomSheet` is a `View` and can be added in any layout or control which accepts `View`.
+`BottomSheet` is a `View` and can be added in any layout or control which accepts `View`.
-To open/close a BottomSheet simply set the `IsOpen` property to true/false.
+To open/close a BottomSheet simply set `IsOpen` property to true/false.
 You can have <strong>multiple</strong> BottomSheets on one page.
 ```
 <bottomsheet:BottomSheet IsOpen="True">
     <bottomsheet:BottomSheet.ContentTemplate>